jgrieb/ckanext-restricted/README.rst

 This is a variation of the original ckanext-restricted extension.
 It is for CKAN instances which do not use scheming, i.e., it removed the depepency of the original extension from ckanext-scheming, ckanext-repeating and ckanext-composite.

+A problem is that in the `CKAN source code <https://github.com/ckan/ckan/blob/024af5f82a468ebd39623d0aae04cbcfaabf536b/ckan/views/resource.py#L61>`_ only the 'package_show' action is called and not the 'resource_show', therefore the additional auth function for 'resource_show' does not get checked.
+Currently we circumvent this by removing the id from the resource which is checked in the CKAN source code so that an error is thrown.
+However, we need the ID for sending emails which is why we save it with another keyword.

+Original README:

 CKAN extension to restrict the accessibility to the resources of a dataset.
 This way the package metadata is accesible but not the data itself (resource).
 The resource access restriction level can be individualy defined for every package.